+English ivy plants can act as ground covers, spreading horizontally and reaching 8 inches in height.
 But they are also climbers, due to their aerial rootlets, which allow them to climb to heights of 50 feet or more.
 They will eventually bear insignificant greenish flowers but are grown primarily for their evergreen leaves.
 In this regard, they could be classified as foliage plants, as can another popular ground cover: Pachysandra.

 USDA Plant Hardiness Zones, Sun and Soil Needs

 You can grow these vines in USDA plant hardiness zones 4 to 9.

 Care, Uses, Warnings, Removal of English Ivy Plants

 Their ability to grow in shade has made English ivy plants a traditional ground cover for planting under trees.
 Such areas in your landscaping can be extremely problematic, as most grasses will not grow well there.
 Vigorous, with a dense growth habit, this ground cover can be effective where the object is to crowd out weeds.
 On slopes, H. helix can be used for soil erosion control.